Introduction to SMS or Text Marketing for Restaurants

 Business-wise, text marketing simply makes sense for restaurants.
 No wonder big brands like Arby’s, Hardee’s, Carl’s Jr., and Pizza Hut, among many others, are using text message marketing.

-Okay, you get it, texting is great for restaurants … but what exactly are you going to text?
-Here are 6 great text campaigns, along with examples, that are sure to keep your customers coming in and coming back.
+Here are six great text campaigns, along with examples, that are sure to keep your customers coming in and coming back.

 A. Strawberry Smash